 Bydgoszcz Cathedral is one of the few gothic buildings in Bydgoszcz.
 It is located between the Mill Island and the Main Square.
 Its construction started in 1346, but as it was primarily made of wood, it soon was destroyed by fire.
 The works started again in 1425, this time with brick as the construction material.
 The most valuable masterpiece of the Cathedral is “Mary with the Rose” painted in the XVth century by an unknown painter.

-This is a unique museum in Poland or even in Europe, and definitely should be placed on the list of top things to see in Bydgoszcz.
+This is a unique museum in Poland or even in Europe, and definitely should be placed on your list when you visit Bydgoszcz.
 The visit to the museum starts with soap making workshop (work hard on your soap, as keep it after the workshop), and then you walk around the museum with a guide (guided tours in English start at 11:30, 13:00, 14:30 and 16:30, you may choose language while reserving ticket).
 It is necessary to book a ticket well in advance.

 Exploseum, the former nitroglycerine factory DAG Fabrik Bromberg is located in the outskirts of Bydgoszcz.
 It was built in 1939 and produced TNT and nitroglycerine for the German Army trying to conquer the Soviet Union.
 It was also hell for over 40 thousand forced workers who had to work in the factory.
 After the war, the compound was plundered by the Soviet Army and abandoned.